Canviq MCP and AI Agent Integration Guide¶

 |---|---|

-Read-only access to PMF data (surveys:read, responses:read, analytics:read) is available on the Free tier.
-Write access (surveys:write, responses:export, automation:write) requires the Growth plan.
+Read-only scopes (surveys:read, pmf:read) are available on the Free tier.
+The write scope (surveys:write) requires the Growth plan.

 Key format¶